-When calculating along-beam correlations we consider how observations in the same beam are 29 correlated to each other, where correlations are expressed for the separation distance along the 295 beam.
-The red cells in Figure 1 show one set of observations that would be considered in this 296 case.
-Here the samples used for calculating equation (5) are taken to be the individual scans along 297 the azimuth.
-Samples are taken on all dates, from all radars and from each azimuth.
-When calcu-298 lating results along the beam we do not expect to obtain symmetric correlation functions.
-When 299 considering the along-beam correlations at any given range the positive separation distance will 300 result in a different correlation to the negative separation distance.
-For example, say we are con-30 sidering the correlations for the observation located at 30km range, the correlation with the 18km 302 observation (-12km separation) will have a smaller measurement volume whereas the observation 303 at 42km (+12km separation) will have a larger measurement volume.
-This is an important factor 304 to consider when analysing the along-beam correlation results.
-When plotting the along beam correlation functions, it can appear as though the plot is incomplete for data at low elevations, far range and high height (e.g. Figures 10 and 11).
+When calculating along-beam correlations we consider how observations in the same beam are correlated to each other, where correlations are expressed for the separation distance along the beam.
+The red cells in Fig. 1 show one set of observations that would be considered in this case.
+Here the samples used for calculating (5) are taken to be the individual scans along the azimuth.
+Samples are taken on all dates, from all radars, and from each azimuth.
+When calculating results along the beam we do not expect to obtain symmetric correlation functions.
+When considering the along-beam correlations at any given range the positive separation distance will result in a different correlation to the negative separation distance.
+For example, say we are considering the correlations for the observation located at 30-km range; the correlation with the 18-km observation (-12-km separation) will have a smaller measurement volume whereas the observation at 42 km (+12-km separation) will have a larger measurement volume.
+This is an important factor to consider when analyzing the along-beam correlation results.
+When plotting the along-beam correlation functions, it can appear as though the plot is incomplete for data at low elevation, far range, and high height (e.g., Figs. 10 and 11).
 This is a result of the range limit of the radar.
-For example, as depicted in Figure 2, at elevation 1^{o} and height of 2.5km, the range of the observation is 94km.
-There are no observations available beyond a range of 100km from the radar, so therefore we are unable to calculate the correlation beyond a separation distance of +6km (i.e. 6km further from the radar).
+For example, as depicted in